j-mnr/gophergo.dev/content/basics/00-hello-gophers.md

 {{< asciinema "asciicast-la4abLSpvMffT6OWtG2Ublapj"
   "https://asciinema.org/a/la4abLSpvMffT6OWtG2Ublapj.js" >}}

-Now you should see a little directory named `cmd` on the left open it and click `main.go`
+Now you should see a little directory named `cmd` on the left.
+Open it and click `main.go`

 Now time to write your first `Go` code.